-- Ultra short term debt funds
+- Ultra short-term debt funds

 - Equity mutual funds

-Be smart, Invest in right instruments like good quality stocks and equity mutual funds early in your life to enjoy the power of compounding.
-Plan for your retirement early by investing in instruments like NPS and PPF in your career so that it doesn’t become burden for you when it eventually arrives.
+Be smart, Invest in the right instruments like good quality stocks and equity mutual funds early in your life to enjoy the power of compounding.
+Plan for your retirement early by investing in instruments like NPS and PPF in your career so that it doesn’t become a burden for you when it eventually arrives.

-Steps for financial planning
+Steps for Financial Planning

 We talked about types of financial planning earlier now we will look at what steps you should take to achieve financial freedom and set a realistic goal for yourself.

-The very first thing you need to understand when you start to set any financial goal is about Inflation.
+The very first thing you need to understand when you start to set any financial goal is Inflation.
 Inflation may be the biggest enemy in your financial freedom path.
 You must understand that the value of your money constantly depreciates over time.
 Mere keeping the money will not do any good for your financial planning.

-After you have dealt with inflation then you should look at below steps to take care of your finances!
+After you have dealt with inflation then you should look at the below steps to take care of your finances!

-Income- Expense management
+1. Income- Expense Management

 There are a number of money management apps that are available to use; These apps should let you manage your finances really well.

 Some of the money management apps that we like:

 - Monefy – Money Manager

-We talked extensively about the various types of goal based investment planning earlier.
+We talked extensively about the various types of goal-based investment planning earlier.
 It’s paramount that you understand the difference between each goal and you should take the step in the right direction.

-Note- Not everyone is same in their life.
-You should do the investment planning based on the phase of your life and what suits you the most!
+Note- Not everyone is the same in their life.
+You should do investment planning based on the phase of your life and what suits you the most!

 You should do insurance to protect yourself and nothing else apart from that.
 You shouldn’t be expecting any returns from your Insurance.

 You should have adequate Insurance for yourself and your family members.
-You must understand difference between life insurance and health insurance.
-You should have yourself and your family members covered under a good health insurance at any point in time.
+You must understand the difference between life insurance and health insurance.
+You should have yourself and your family members covered under good health insurance at any point in time.

 We encourage you to use the income tax calculator which can help you assess how much tax you have to pay.

-when you are young, it’s a natural phenomenon that retirement will look very far for you but it will come faster than you expected and when it comes you better be prepared with a solid plan.
+When you are young, it’s a natural phenomenon that retirement will look very far for you but it will come faster than you expected and when it comes you better be prepared with a solid plan.

-You should make every attempt to let your money work for you rather than you work hard to make money.
+You should make every attempt to let your money work for you rather than work hard to make money.

 Financial planning is easy if you are willing to take the first step.
 So are you willing to take the first step?

-Like the article? – please share with your friends and family.
+Like the article? – Please share with your friends and family.
 Have a question – drop a note in the comment section!

-FAQ on Financial planning
+FAQs on Financial planning

 What are the types of personal financial planning?